ayushmanchhabra/sharelist.xyz/ROADMAP.md

 - Vitest for unit testing
 - Nightwatch for e2e and integration testing
-- Storybook for snapshot testing
+- Storybook for comprehensive testing

 ## Deployment